Whether our Lowcountry visitors are angels or devils, it's wrong to refuse them service

 My father was reared in Lexington, the beautiful Shenandoah Valley home of Washington & Lee University and the Virginia Military Institute, and the final resting places of Robert E. Lee, Stonewall Jackson and Lee's horse, Traveler.

 In just a couple of weeks, our family as a whole will join in the 95th anniversary celebration at the church on Main Street founded by my grandfather.
-He was known to minister to all comers, and treat everyone as royalty — including the town character whose ripe aroma would send my Granny into a fit of Lysol spraying whenever she dropped by the manse.
+He was known to minister to all comers and treat everyone as royalty — including the town character whose ripe aroma would send my Granny into a fit of Lysol spraying whenever she dropped by the manse.

-This refusal of service also hit home because, being born two weeks before the Brown vs. Board decision in 1954, I am a child of that amazing era when the civil rights movement clashed with Jim Crow, and supposedly won.
+This refusal of service also hit home because, being born two weeks before the Brown v.
+Board of Education decision in 1954, I am a child of that amazing era when the civil rights movement clashed with Jim Crow and supposedly won.

 We finally realized the absurdity of people being refused service in restaurants.
 For generations, that had been the norm.
 If you were black, you were served at the back door, if at all.